Important points to remember during an interview and examples of what not to do: The secret to success is in your mindset

 The year 2025 will soon be over.
 How was it for you all?

-Although it was a little different from what I had hoped for, I still think it was an interesting experience.
+It wasn't quite what I had hoped for, but I think it was an interesting experience nonetheless.
+Perhaps

-Perhaps it's better to have something that's not enough than to be satisfied.
+it's better to have a little bit of something rather than being completely satisfied.

-Well, early selection interviews are currently underway within the company, and the actual selection season will begin once the new year begins.
+Currently, early selection interviews are underway within the company, and the main selection season will begin after the New Year.

-Knowing this will make your appeal at the interview much more effective.
+Knowing this will make your interview performance much more effective.

 Three things interviewers look at